Mayor Eric Adams defends decision to appoint brother as chief of personal security

 New York Mayor Eric Adams on Sunday defended his decision to appoint his brother and former NYPD Chief of Department Philip Banks III — an unindicted co-conspirator in a federal bribery investigation — to top positions in his new administration.

-In an interview with CNN, Adams said Banks, named deputy mayor for public safety on Friday, and his brother, former NYPD Sgt.
+In an interview with CNN, Adams, who took office Jan.
+1., said Banks, named deputy mayor for public safety on Friday, and his brother, former NYPD Sgt.
 Bernard Adams, selected to be a deputy NYPD commissioner, are both extremely qualified for the positions.

 Banks resigned from the NYPD in 2014 in the midst of a federal corruption investigation and was later named by federal prosecutors as an unindicted co-conspirator in a police bribery scheme.
 According to the FBI, Banks accepted expensive meals, tickets to sporting events and other gifts from two businessmen who were trying to obtain police escorts, special parking privileges and other favors from the NYPD.